-Firstly, observe that every monomial $m$ in $S_f$ must have a non-empty set of indices $B$ such that $f(0^n) \ne f(0^n \oplus e_B)$.
+Firstly, observe that every monomial $m$ in $S_f$ must have a non-empty set $B$ of indices of variables in $m$ such that $f(0^n) \ne f(0^n \oplus e_B)$.
 To see this, restrict $f$ to indices in the monomial $m$ by setting all variables not in the monomial to $0$.
 Let $g$ be the resulting function.
 By construction, $g$ is non-constant as the monomial $m$ appears in the $\F_p$ representation of $g$.
 Hence there must be some setting of the input to $g$ such that its evaluation differs from that of the all zero input.

-We construct a hitting set $H$ as follows : for each monomial $m$ in $S_f$, if no variable in $H$ appear in $m$, add all the variables in it to $H$.
+We construct a hitting set $H$ as follows: for each monomial $m$ in $S_f$, if no variable in $H$ appear in $m$, add all the variables in it to $H$.
 Since, each such monomial contains a sensitive block on the input $0^n$, the number of monomials that gets added to $H$ is at most $\bsens(f,0^n)$.
-Since each monomial is of size at most $\deg_p(f)$, total size of the hitting set is at most $\bsens(f,0^n)\cdot \deg_p(f)$.
+Since each monomial is of size at most $\deg_p(f)$, total size of the hitting set is at most $\bsens(f,0^n)\cdot \deg_p(f)$. \end{proof}